API Gateway at the Edge

 Frequently Asked Questions

 Can I use an edge API gateway for WebSocket or gRPC traffic?
-Yes, but support varies by provider.
-Cloudflare supports WebSockets natively at the edge. gRPC requires HTTP/2 passthrough or translation to REST/JSON at the edge layer due to protocol framing differences.
+Yes, with caveats.
+Cloudflare supports WebSockets natively at the edge, so you can authenticate the upgrade request and proxy the socket. gRPC needs HTTP/2 passthrough or translation to REST/JSON at the edge because its binary framing is not something most edge runtimes parse directly.